Category: Ecommerce Growth & Strategy

 Pros

 • Highest UPI success rates — PhonePe handles 48%+ of all UPI transactions in India.
-Their payment gateway leverages this for better UPI payment success compared to routing through other gateways.
+Their payment gateway uses this for better UPI payment success compared to routing through other gateways.

 • UPI intent flow — Opens the customer’s UPI app directly (no manual VPA entry), which significantly improves mobile conversion rates